citybound/citybound/CONTRIBUTING.md

 ## Getting the recommended dev environment

 * Install [Visual Studio Code](https://code.visualstudio.com)
+  * Visual Studio Code has nothing to do with Visual Studio!
+  * It's (cross-platform + JS-based + rich plugin ecosystem) like Atom, only implemented better.
+  * Yes it's actually cool, because Microsoft has started to be cool.
 * Install [the RustyCode Extension and its dependencies](https://marketplace.visualstudio.com/items?itemName=saviorisdead.RustyCode)
 * Make sure to set up `"rust.cargoHomePath"`, `"rust.racerPath"` and `"rust.rustLangSrcPath"` in the VS Code settings
 * For debugging (Linux/MacOS): Install the [LLDB Debugger Extension](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb)